Tea for Upset Stomach: 5 Soothing Options

 1. Peppermint tea

-Peppermint tea, scientifically known as Mentha piperita L., is rich in volatile oils like menthol and menthone.
-These contain anti-inflammatory, antispasmodic and analgesic properties that help to relieve stomach aches and reduce gastrointestinal symptoms like nausea and vomiting.
+Peppermint tea, made from Mentha piperita L., is rich in volatile oils such as menthol and menthone.
+These compounds have anti-inflammatory, antispasmodic, and pain-relieving properties that can help ease stomach aches, nausea, and vomiting.

 • 5 oz (150 mL) of boiling water

-Add the leaves to the water and steep for 5 to 10 minutes.
-Then strain and drink while still warm, 2 to 3 times per day, before or after meals.
-Another option is to drink a cup of boldo tea before going to bed to promote optimal digestion after dinner.
+Add the boldo leaves to the boiling water and steep for 5 to 10 minutes.
+Then strain and drink while warm, 2 to 3 times per day, before or after meals.
+Another option is to drink 1 cup before bed to help support digestion after dinner.

-Boldo tea can cause side effects, especially if consumed in excessive quantities or for more than 20 days.
-It is contraindicated for pregnant women or patients with acute hepatitis, gallbladder stones, biliary duct inflammation or pancreatitis.
+Boldo tea can cause side effects, especially when consumed in large amounts or for more than 20 days.
+It should not be used during pregnancy or by people with acute hepatitis, gallstones, bile duct inflammation, or pancreatitis.

 3. Fennel tea

-Fennel tea contains anethole, estragol and camphor which have antispasmodic, anti-inflammatory, analgesic and digestive action.
-This tea can help to relieve stomach inflammation and decrease the burning sensation in the throat.
-This tea also promotes stomach emptying, making it a great natural option for relieving stomach aches and reducing heartburn flare-ups.
+This tea can help reduce stomach inflammation, relieve a burning sensation in the throat, and support stomach emptying, making it a natural option for stomach aches and heartburn flare-ups.

 • 1 tablespoon of fennel seeds